ashawkat/mix-match-bundle-for-woocommerce/readme.txt

 1. Log into your WordPress admin panel
 2. Go to **Plugins** > **Add New**
-3. Search for "Mix & Match Bundle"
+3. Search for "Bundle Builder"
 4. Click **Install Now** and then **Activate**
-5. Navigate to **Mix & Match** in the admin menu
+5. Navigate to **Bundle Builder** in the admin menu
 6. Create your first bundle!

 = Manual Installation =